 I am often asked how this difference is significant.
 There is no easy answer as many factors can influence the results.
 Still, there are standards* with regards to the evaluation of one’s physical strength based on the «lifting weight to body weight » ratio.
 The « lifting weight » being the maximum weight raised in a single lift (a one-rep max).

-According to the standards in this category*, when doing the bench press exercise, the woman should be lift approximately 90 lbs and the man approximately 150 lbs.
+For example purposes, let’s use a man and a woman, both sedentary, 30 years of age and weighing 155 lbs.
+According to the standards in this category*, when doing the bench press exercise, the woman should lift approximately 90 lbs.
+On the other side, the man should lift approximately 150 lbs.
 For this upper body exercise, there is a 60% difference between the man and the woman.
 With a lower body exercise such as the leg press, the woman should lift approximately 205 lbs and the man approximately 280 lb.
 In this instance, the woman can lift 73% of the man’s one-rep max.
 It is important to state that the standards vary according to sex, age group and fitness level of the individual.